Bulubulubuu/Overcooked-2-about-the-BepInEx/README.md

 # Overcooked!
 2 BepInEx Fix for Apple Silicon macOS

 This guide explains how to get **BepInEx working with Overcooked!
 2 on an Apple Silicon Mac**.
-AND HERE THE ZIP IS THE SAME WITH THE DIRECTORY!
+AND HERE THE ZIP IS THE SAME WITH DIRECTORY!

 The main problem is that BepInEx may incorrectly detect macOS as Linux and crash with: